 - length: Arrays have a length member that contains their number of elements.
-The length of memory arrays is fixed (but dynamic, i.e. it can depend on runtime parameters) once they are created. - push(): Dynamic storage arrays and bytes (not string) have a member function called push () that you can use to append a zero-initialised element at the end of the array.
-It returns a reference to the element, so that it can be used like x.push().t = 2 or x.push() = b.

-- push(x): Dynamic storage arrays and bytes (not string) have a member function called push (x) that you can use to append a given element at the end of the array.
-The function returns nothing. - pop: Dynamic storage arrays and bytes (not string) have a member function called pop that you can use to remove an element from the end of the array.
+The length of memory arrays is fixed (but dynamic, i.e. it can depend on runtime parameters) once they are created.
+For dynamically-sized arrays (only available for storage), this member can be assigned to resize the array.
+Accessing elements outside the current length does not automatically resize the array and instead causes a failing assertion.
+Increasing the length adds new zero-initialised elements to the array.
+Reducing the length performs an implicit delete on each of the removed elements.
+If you try to resize a non-dynamic array that isn't in storage, you receive a Value must be an lvalue error. - push: Dynamic storage arrays and bytes (not string) have a member function called push that you can use to append an element at the end of the array.
+The element will be zero-initialised.
+The function returns the new length. - pop: Dynamic storage arrays and bytes (not string) have a member function called pop that you can use to remove an element from the end of the array.
 This also implicitly calls delete on the removed element.